PADI Rescue Diver – Build Confidence and Safety Underwater

 Learn and practise rescue techniques in real-world scenarios throughout your course.

-Abyss Scuba Diving – Sydney’s leading dive centre
+Abyss Scuba Diving – Sydney’s Leading Dive Centre

 As the only PADI 5-Star Career Development Centre in NSW and winner of more than 15 national dive industry awards, Abyss is Sydney’s most awarded dive centre – recognised for excellence in training, safety and customer experience.